MeetKaushikSharma/SonicPulse/README.md

     ```
 5.  **Create a Pull Request:** Create a pull request to the `main` branch of the original repository.

-##  Possible Enhancements

-* Add a visualizer to react to the drum sounds.
-* Implement a recording feature to save and playback drum loops.
-* Add more drum sound options or allow users to customize sounds.
-* Create a metronome to help users keep time.
-* Improve mobile responsiveness and touch interactions.
-* Add more sophisticated effects like reverb and delay.

-##  License

-This project is licensed under the [MIT License](LICENSE).
-(Add a LICENSE file to your repo)

 ##  Acknowledgments